belyalov/tinyweb/README.md

 Use this class to generate HTTP response.
 Please be noticed that `response` class is using *regular strings*, not binary strings as `request` class does.

 * `code` - HTTP response code.
 By default set to `200` which means OK, no error.
+* `version` - HTTP version.
+Defaults to `1.0`.
+Please be note - that only HTTP1.0 is internally supported by `tinyweb`.
+So if you changing it to `1.1` - be sure to support protocol by yourself.
 * `headers` - HTTP response headers dictionary (key / value pairs).
 * `add_header(self, key, value)` - Convenient way to add HTTP response header
     * `key` - Header name